top of page

 Do you ever wonder why Japanese people can understand each other despite the lack of verbal utterances?
 This trait is known as kuuki wo yomu, or reading the situation.
 You might think that people from different cultures also do that, but why is kuuki wo yomu difficult for foreigners in Japan?

-What is kuuki wo yomu?
+What is Kuuki wo yomu?

 Kuuki wo yomu (空気を読む) is a Japanese phrase for reading the air or atmosphere.
 The equivalent translation in English is reading the room or reading between the lines.
 It is a common practice in Japanese society anywhere at any time.
 If you can’t do it, you will be labeled as KY.
 It stands for kuuki ga yomenai, which means unable to read the situation or can’t take a hint.